 These cookies are sweetened with maple syrup.
 You can substitute honey if you don’t need them to be strictly vegan.

-Coconut flour gives these cookies structure and a satisfying, chewy texture.
+Coconut flour gives these pumpkin seed cookies structure and a satisfying, chewy texture.
 I don’t recommend substituting other flours in this recipe because coconut flour is much more absorbent than grain-based flours.

 I used dairy-free dark chocolate chips in this recipe, but chopped dark chocolate is fine too.
 Or you can substitute any type of chocolate that suits your dietary requirements and palate.

 Start by preheating the oven to 375 degrees Fahrenheit, then add the pumpkin seed butter, maple syrup, coconut flour, vinegar or lemon juice, pure vanilla extract, salt, and baking soda to a mixing bowl.
 Use your hands to mix and squish those ingredients until a dough is formed (this is a sticky job so you can wear disposable gloves if you prefer).

 Roll the dough into 12 evenly sized balls and place them on a parchment paper lined sheet pan.
 Then use your fingers to press the dough balls down into flat, circle shapes.

 Bake the pumpkin seed cookies at 375 degrees Fahrenheit for 12 minutes or until they look solid and slightly golden around the edges.
 When the cookies are finished baking, allow them to cool to room temperature.

 Melt the dark chocolate while the cookies are cooling off.
 You can melt the chocolate in the microwave by heating it on high power for 20 seconds, then stir, then repeat until the chocolate is melted.
 Or you can melt the chocolate in a pot on the stove set to low heat.
 Just be sure to stir it constantly and remove it from the heat as soon as it’s melted.